Welcome to Ascot Vale West Primary School

 Any member of the school community may attend School Council or sub – committee meetings.

-The Parents Group of volunteers provide support and fundraising throughout the year.
+The Parents Association of volunteers provide support and fundraising throughout the year.

 The group often referred to as Parents & Friends meet regularly to plan activities and fundraise for special projects to support programs at the school.

 They rely on families to assist with planning, organising and running events & activities and welcome all members of the community to join the committee or assist in any way throughout the year..

 The Committee organise many events throughout the school year such as:

 - Summer/Twilight Picnic

 - Mother’s Day & Father’s Day events.

 Our School Cat

 Ascot is the name of our school cat.
 She adopted the school in 2015 when she needed a place to have her kittens.
 The kittens received homes with members of the school community and Ascot decided to stay at school.